parmsam/flyer-photo-ics-llm-app/README.md

 ## Accessing the app

-You can clone this repo and run the app locally or publish the app onto [Connect Cloud](https://connect.posit.cloud/).
+You can clone this repo and run the app locally or access the app via [Connect Cloud](https://connect.posit.cloud/) at the website link in the repository details (under "About").
 You may need to create a Connect Cloud account to access the app.

 ## Features